PanicStation.org

 What can wait

-- You do not need to decide today whether to apply for a full replacement passport from abroad or wait until home — focus on the ETD and the next travel leg.
+• You do not need to decide today whether to apply for a full replacement passport from abroad or wait until home; focus on the Emergency Travel Document route and the next travel leg.

-- You do not need to cancel all future bookings right now — first learn the airline/entry requirements and ETD appointment/collection timeline.
+• You do not need to cancel all future bookings right now; first learn the airline requirements, entry requirements, and Emergency Travel Document collection position.

 Important reassurance